debasish-mihup/Kokoro-FastAPI/README.md

 <details>
 <summary>Missing words & Missing some timestamps</summary>

-The api will automaticly do text normalization on input text which may incorrectly remove or change some phrases.
-This can be disabled by adding `"normalization_options":{"normalize": false}` to your request json:
+The API will automatically do text normalization on input text which may incorrectly remove or change some phrases.
+This can be disabled by adding `"normalization_options":{"normalize": false}` to your request JSON:

 ```python
 import requests